kaif21-cmd/JS_/day26.md

 # Day 26
-# Question1 Output of the code
+# Question 1 Output of the code
 ```jsx
 const x={
     foo:1